 Note that Abraham wanted a wife for his son that was a believer and of his own family.
 God provided this and much more:

 - She was fervent in her faith, she was eager to do God's will.

 - She was brave, ready to leave her home and go to foreign land and marry a man she had never seen.

 We all want our children to marry well but we need to teach them from a young age what it is that they are looking for.
 They will not always listen but we at least need to inform them of what to look for and what to avoid.

 From beginning to end, the Bible is about Jesus Christ.
 It was written to introduce us to Him, help us know Him, lead us to Him, help us live with Him, remain faithful to Him.
 Every book is about just Him.
 Whether it is history, theology or type, the central theme of the Bible is Christ and when we have this understanding, we can truly understand the Bible.

-- Summarize the oath between Abraham and his messenger and discuss the connection between the "hand under the thigh" and God's requirement for circumcision?
+- Summarize the oath between Abraham and his messenger, and discuss the connection between the "hand under the thigh" and God's requirement of circumcision.

 - How can this activity also be a test of faith for those involved?
 What does this teach us?

 - What can we learn about following God's will from Rebekah's family?